• 1. SGREEN Recycle at School

 "School Group" Competition Procedure

-1. Weight and record the recyclables (plastics, cans, metals & others) either in school or in GREEN@COMMUNITY outlets
+1. Weight and record the recyclables (plastics, cans, metals & others; not including food waste) either in school or in GREEN@COMMUNITY outlets

 Please visit "Resources" for details.